Qarj/WebImblaze/MANUAL.md

 In this example, the contents of the shared variable named SESSION_COOKIE will be read into a local variable called SESSION_COOKIE.
 If there is no shared variable called SESSION_COOKIE, then the local variable of the same name will have no value.

+Note that the `readsharedvar` will be performed regardless of whether runif passes or fails for the current step.

 <br />